Breaking: Court adjourns ADC leadership suit indefinitely

-Breaking: Atiku, El-Rufai, Others Stranded as Court Takes Action Over ADC Leadership Ahead of 2027
+Breaking: Atiku, El-Rufai, Others Stranded as Court Takes Action on ADC Leadership Ahead of 2027

 - Justice Emeka Nwite adjourned indefinitely the ADC leadership suit challenging former Senate President David Mark and Rauf Aregbesola’s emergence in the party